parth2411/sepa-iot-platform/Readme.md

 - Need real-time data only

 **Use Full Pipeline if:**
-- ✅ Analyzing multiple devices
+- ✅ Analysing multiple devices
 - ✅ Working with large historical datasets
 - ✅ Need repeated analysis
 - ✅ Building reports or dashboards
-- ✅ Sharing data with team
+- ✅ Sharing data with the team

 ---

-## Optimization Options
+## Optimisation Options

 ### Option 1: Direct API → DB (Skip CSV)
 Modify `data_fetcher.py` to write directly to database: